 Corruption can also be an issue with the abuse of public power to coerce and confiscate.
 An emerging form of corruption concerns the relations between governments and large politically connected firms that are using these relations to gain benefits such as large government contracts or the control of the regulatory process to prevent or undermine competition.
-The outcome can be large rent seeking schemes with the purpose of extracting as much revenue as possible while limiting innovation and quality improvements.
-The relations between large financial firms, central banks and governments is reflective of this form of corruption.
+The outcome can be large rent-seeking schemes with the purpose of extracting as much revenue as possible while limiting innovation and quality improvements.
+The relations between large financial firms, central banks, and governments are reflective of this form of corruption.